May Fourth Square: Layout

 May Fourth Square is divided into north and south areas.
 The north area is connected to the Qingdao Municipal People's Government and is the central square.
 The southern district is adjacent to Fushan Bay and is the district Liangxin Beach Park.
 In the middle of the square there is a large green lawn with palm trees.
 The surrounding area of the square and the lawn are tightly paved with various patterns with Qingdao granite, and a circular fountain is located in the center.

+Transportation

+Take the 317 road, 601 road, or take the city sightseeing line 1, city sightseeing line 3 bus, these buses can get off at the "May Fourth Square" station; in addition, you can also take the 25 road, 26 road, or take the 31 road, 104 road, these buses can also be directly to the May Fourth Square.
+Visitors can also choose the 110, 224, 225, or 228, 231, etc., just to the end of the city hall side gate, and then continue to walk south for 5 minutes to reach the May Fourth Square, these are also the main means of transportation.

+Take subway line 2 or 3 to May Fourth Square Station, which is a two-minute walk away.